 Clean the cooling system and flush the cooling system before the recommended maintenance interval if the following conditions exist:

-- The engine overheats frequently. - · Foaming of the coolant is observed. - The oil has entered the cooling system and the coolant is contaminated. - The fuel has entered the cooling system and the coolant is contaminated.
+- The engine overheats frequently. - · Foaming is observed.

+- The oil has entered the cooling system and the coolant is contaminated. - The fuel has entered the cooling system and the coolant is contaminated.